-The brain donation process occurs in eight steps from enrolling into the program to the actual donation.
+The brain donation process occurs in seven steps from enrolling into the program to the actual donation.

 Step 4.
-The removal is performed by a professional at the hospital or at the funeral home selected by the family.
+Tissue removal is performed by a professional at the hospital or at the funeral home selected by the family.

 Step 5.
 The autopsy is performed and the tissue is stored in a carefully controlled setting.

 Step 7.
-Brain tissue is available to qualified scientists at the Biggs Institute and across the country for critical research.
+Brain tissue is available to qualified scientists at the Biggs Institute Brain Bank and across the country for critical research.